4 Myths About Job Hunting During A Recession

 Businesses are always hiring!

 However, while businesses are still hiring during a recession, the job competition will be greater and you'll need to work harder to market yourself as an employee worth hiring.
+There are multiple ways you can make yourself a better candidate, this includes finding ways to upskill, networking, and improving your resume and writing a disruptive cover letter.

 Myth 2: No One Will Hire You After Getting Laid Off